indialindsay/Hot-Or-Not/README.md

 # Hot Or Not?

 ## Was pop music in the 2000's formulaic?
-Can we predict whether a song will be a hit or a flop using the measurable patterns within a song's features?
+Did Britney Spears, Avril Lavigne, and Usher know something the rest of us didn't?
 ### The data:

-For this analysis, I'll be using a dataset consisting of 5,872 songs from 2000 through 2009.
+The goal of this analysis is to predict whether a song will be a hit or a flop using the measurable patterns within a song's features.
+I'll be using a dataset consisting of 5,872 songs from 2000 through 2009.
 It consists of 15 quantitative and qualitative metrics for each song with a label of whether the song was a hit or a flop.
 If the song was featured in BillBoard’s weekly list of Hot-100 tracks at least once throughout the decade, the song is considered a hit.
 For a song to be a flop, either the song itself or the artist of the song were not featured in any Hot-100 lists.

 The features provided for each song were the following:
 - track: name of the song